Occupants | Photos & Maps | Sources

-This two-storey brick structure in the Armstrong’s Point area of Winnipeg was designed by local architect Walter Chesterton and constructed in 1896 for William J. Tupper.
-The building was duplexed in 1949 by Fred May and, at that time, acquired a second address, 155 East Gate.
+This two-storey brick structure on Middle Gate in the Armstrong’s Point area of Winnipeg was designed by local architect Walter Chesterton and constructed by builder Sinclair Balsor Ritchie in 1896 for William Johnston Tupper.
+Named “Elmhurst” by the Tupper family, it was duplexed in 1949 by owner Fred May and, at that time, acquired a second address, 155 East Gate.

 Historic Sites of Manitoba: Tupper House (147 West Gate, Winnipeg)

 Historical Tours in Manitoba: A Walking Tour of Armstrong’s Point by Patricia Thomson

 Armstrong's Point: A History by Randy R. Rostecki, Winnipeg: Heritage Winnipeg Corporation, 2009.

 We thank Pat Thomson for providing additional information used here.

 This page was prepared by George Penner, Rose Kuzina, and Gordon Goldsborough.